 Card and cash security

 Credit card fraud is common as fraudsters use cloned cards – more easily done with more CNP (card not present) transactions.
+Here’s an interesting read from Daily Prosper that will give you a deeper insight into credit repair if problems arise.

 Spotting suspicious transactions is easier said than done sometimes but it’s important to know some signs; machine learning tech is a worthwhile investment to help systems detect patterns suggesting fraudulent activity.